triggr42/python-cargarage/README.md

 ## Usage
 1. Clone or download the application from the repository.
 2. Ensure the CarRegistry.dat file is available in the specified location.
-3. Open the application in a console window.
+3. Open Main.py in the IDE of choice and run.
+Ensure all files are in the same location.
 4. Follow the on-screen instructions to navigate through various functionalities, such as adding, removing, or updating cars in the registry.

 ## Classes